agiammanco94/AIxIA2021/README.md

 where ![equation](https://latex.codecogs.com/svg.latex?%5Ctheta) is the hypothesis of the model with the trained parameters ![equation](https://latex.codecogs.com/svg.latex?%5Ctheta).

-The first step consists in computing the actual hypothesis of the network for the input sample
+The first step consists in computing the actual hypothesis of the network for the input vector
 ![equation](https://latex.codecogs.com/svg.latex?%5Chat%7By%7D), and verifying that it is coherent with the ground truth label ![equation](https://latex.codecogs.com/svg.latex?y).